OUR WAIT LIST IS NOW EXHAUSTED! PLEASE WATCH THIS SPACE FOR OUR NEXT AVAILABLE OPENINGS. OUR SEXOLOGIST & PSYCHOLOGIST ARE STILL OPEN FOR BOOKINGS.

 We live in a vast state in Western Australia, and so for those living rurally, we understand that it may be difficult to make the journey to attend your Hera appointment in person.
 We are therefore able to offer video telehealth appointments for these patients if required.
 We are also happy to offer phone or video telehealth for all patients for follow up appointments.

-Dr Sunita Chelva is a Menopause Specialist and Women’s Health GP and a founder and principal of Hera Menopause & Women’s Health.
+Dr Sunita Chelva is a Menopause and Women’s Health GP and a founder and principal of Hera Menopause & Women’s Health.
 She has over 16 years general practice experience and is passionate about menopause medicine as well as all aspects of women’s health.
+She is particularly interested in the impact of hormones on mental health throughout all life stages.

 Sunita comes from ‘a long line of strong determined women’ and is a great believer in the importance of caring for women in the wider community.